tuckeran25/Bellabeat-Capstone/README.md

 <img src="activity_chart.png" width="450">

-There was not a huge corrolation between sedentary minutes and calories burned:
+The American Heart Assosiation recommends 150 minutes of moderate or "fairly active" activity or 75 minutes of vigorous or "very active" activity per week.
+If users are averaging around 23 minutes of very active minutes a day, they should be getting enough activity throughout the week.It's also worth noting that there was not a huge corrolation between sedentary minutes and calories burned:

 <img src="sedetary_vs_calories.png" width="450">